What is creatine monohydrate?

-Monohydrate creatine boosts the body's ability to develope muscle tissue due to increased cellular hydration, so the muscle will have better permeability, thereby providing a better absorption of amino acids for the cells.
+Creatine monohydrate boosts the body's ability to develope muscle tissue because it increases cell hydration.
+This means that the muscle will have a better permeability, resulting in better amino acids absorption for the cells.

 Creatine monohydrate reduces recovery times

-Monohydrate creatine helps mitigate cell damage and muscle inflammation after a hard workout.
-In addition to supporting recovery processes in strength and power training, it can also be beneficial in endurance sports.
+Creatine monohydrate helps to reduce cell damage and muscle inflammation after a hard workout.
+Apart from supporting recovery processes in strength and power workouts, it can also be beneficial in endurance sports.

-The amount of ATP that we have can be increased by using creatine monohydrate supplements, allowing the muscles to store more of this energy molecule to provide greater strength and lean mass gain.
-Thanks to this extra energy supply, the athlete may increase the number of repetitions in a set, sprint faster or perform in sports where the strength component is the determining factor.
+The amount of ATP that we have can be increased by using creatine monohydrate supplements, which will allow the muscles to store more of this energy molecule to provide greater strength and lean mass gains.
+Thanks to this extra energy supply, the athlete may increase the number of repetitions in a set, sprint faster, or perform in sports where the strength component is a determining factor.

-This property allows the body to stimulate protein synthesis through water retention occurring at the intracellular level, since it causes an ionic attraction effect, thereby increasing nitrogen retention.
+This property allows the body to stimulate protein synthesis through water retention at the intracellular level, since it causes an ionic attraction effect, thereby increasing the nitrogen retention.

-New research provides information about the beneficial effect of creatine for our brains, protecting it from possible neurodegenerative diseases and promoting cognitive support.
+New research has given information about the beneficial effects of creatine for our brain, protecting it from possible neurodegenerative diseases and promoting cognitive support.

-This disease causes the loss of muscle mass in people of a certain age as time passes.
-One of the possible uses of creatine would be precisely the mitigation of this phenomenon, and also for its therapeutic benefits for muscle wasting diseases.
+This disease causes the loss of muscle mass in people of a certain age with the passing of time.
+One of the possible uses of creatine would be precisely to mitigate this phenomenon, and also for its therapeutic benefits for muscle wasting diseases.

-This important benefit may impact on those who suffer from diseases like diabetes, where the combination of training and supplementation with creatine can improve insulin sensitivity, increasing the activity of glucose transporter (GLUT-4), induced by growth factors IGF-1 and IGF-2, stimulated by the creatine itself.
+This important benefit can be useful for those who suffer from diseases like diabetes, since the combination of training and supplementation with creatine can improve insulin sensitivity by increasing the activity of the glucose transporter (GLUT-4), produced by growth factors IGF-1 and IGF-2, which are stimulated by the creatine itself.

 What is creatine monohydrate for?

-Creatine mainly supports type II muscle fibres, which are the fast-twitch fibres, used in high intensity efforts of short duration.
+Creatine mainly supports type IIB muscle fibres, which are the fast-twitch fibers, used in short and high intensity efforts.

-The contraction of these fibres is reinforced through this energetic support, helping the athlete to increase the number of repetitions, sprint faster, and even to maximise strength, whatever the sport or energy demands that may be involved.
+The contraction of these fibers is reinforced through this energetic support, which helps the athlete to increase the number of repetitions, sprint faster, and even to maximise strength, whatever the sport may be.

-The benefit of creatine monohydrate is that it allows sportspeople and athletes to store greater quantities of this energy for immediate use.
+The benefits of creatine monohydrate is that it allows sportspeople and athletes to store greater quantities of this immediate use energy.

-ATP is released to aid in the strength of the muscle contraction, under the described conditions, when required by the body.
-At this point the ATP is converted into ADP (Adenosine Diphosphate), an energy exchange unit.
+ATP is released to help with the strength of muscle contraction when it is required by the body.
+At this point, ATP is transformed into ADP (Adenosine DiPhosphate), an exchange energy unit.

-Creatine works by means of cell saturation, meaning a loading stage is neccessary.
+Creatine works by means of cell saturation, which means that a loading phase is neccessary.

 Creatine may be mixed with: